gickeleshut/diagrams_net-lib/readme.md

 ## Disclaimers

 I'm creating this as a repo for my personal/professional use because I couldn't find anything out that fits my needs.
-Complaints will be ignored, though constructive is very welcome.
+Complaints will be ignored, though constructive feedback is very welcome.